vdods/vorpy/README.rst

 To-Do List
 ==========

+-  Consolidate vorpy.symbolic.multiindex\_iterator and vorpy.tensor.multiindex\_iterator (probably use the one in symbolic because it looks fancier, but it does belong within the vorpy.tensor module).
 -  Include tests in the dist package, so they can be tested at the install site.
 -  Make the ``symbolic`` module aware of vectorized operations so that fast ``numpy``-implemented ``ndarray`` functions can be used instead of structure-forgetting symbolic expressions that are fully written out.
 For example, the 1st and 2nd total derivatives of a quadratic form are simply matrix expressions which have simple ``numpy`` expressions.
 -  Verify that ``vorpy.apply_along_axes`` is automatically parallelized.